Jason2Brownlee/blog/content/posts/whitby.md

 And then:

-> ...Then there was a slight movement and Whitby’s hand came to rest on the back of his head.
-Just resting there, palm flat against Control’s hair.
+> ...Then there was a slight movement and Whitby's hand came to rest on the back of his head.
+Just resting there, palm flat against Control's hair.
 The fingers spread like a starfish and slowly moved back and forth.
 Two strokes.
 Three.
-Petting Control’s head.
-Caressing it in a gentle, tentative way.”
+Petting Control's head.
+Caressing it in a gentle, tentative way.
 >
 > Control remained still.
 It took an effort.